-I made a series of interviews on behalf of the Berlin edition of Modern Tango World.
-This article is my own reflections, based on these interviews.
+I made a series of interviews on behalf of the Berlin edition of Modern Tango World 2015.
+This is an overview, emphasizing the most interesting things I learned, with links to the original interviews.
 “Erfahrungen machen” is a common German phrase, which translates as “making experiences”.
-The long history of tango here in Berlin has resulted in a maturity and diversity typified in […more]
+The long history of tango here in Berlin has […more]

 These interviews with Berlin professionals and dancers were conducted in English.
 Each person has had a chance to check the text to give them a chance to deepen their expression and correct errors and misunderstandings.